 By Abbie Hayutin, USAT Level 1 Coach

 If you are a triathlon first-timer, this post is for you!
-Read here for 5 essential tips every beginner triathlete should know:
+Read here for five essential tips every beginner triathlete should know.

-Before you sign up for the first triathlon you find do a little bit of research.
-They are the not same and you need to find one that has the right pace for your skill level.
+Before you sign up for the first triathlon you find, you should do a little bit of research.
+None of them are the same and you need to find one that has the right pace for your skill level.

 There are four main categories of triathlons: